YASHJANGAM/FaceDetectorUsingPython/README.md

 This Face Detector Application Using Python and OpenCV .
+The Haarcascade_Frontalface_default.xml file is used because it contains a pre-trained Haar Cascade classifier specifically designed for detecting frontal human faces.
+Integrating this XML file into applications, particularly with libraries like OpenCV, is straightforward.
+It requires minimal code to load the classifier and apply it for face detection.